Rule 26. Filing and service of briefs.

 (b) Number of copies to be filed and served.
 For matters pending in the Supreme Court, ten copies of each brief, one of which shall contain an original signature, shall be filed with the Clerk of the Supreme Court.
 For matters pending in the Court of Appeals, eight copies of each brief, one of which shall contain an original signature, shall be filed with the Clerk of the Court of Appeals.
 Two copies shall be served on counsel for each party separately represented.

-(c) Consequence of failure to file briefs.
-If an appellant fails to file a brief within the time provided in this rule, or within the time as may be extended by order of the appellate court, an appellee may move for dismissal of the appeal.
-If an appellee fails to file a brief within the time provided by this rule, or within the time as may be extended by order of the appellate court, an appellant may move that the appellee not be heard at oral argument.
+(c) Consequence of failure to file principal briefs.
+If an appellant fails to file a principal brief within the time provided in this rule, or within the time as may be extended by order of the appellate court, an appellee may move for dismissal of the appeal.
+If an appellee fails to file a principal brief within the time provided by this rule, or within the time as may be extended by order of the appellate court, an appellant may move that the appellee not be heard at oral argument.

 (d) Return of record to the clerk.
 Each party, upon the filing of its brief, shall return the record to the clerk of the court having custody pursuant to these rules.